frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise4.md

 ### Finishing Up

-- **Add cross rails** as you did in the last exercise **to complete the drivetrain tubes.**
+1. **Add cross rails** as you did in the last exercise **to complete the drivetrain tubes.**
-- **Double-check** that no parts are fused together incorrectly.
+2. **Double-check** that no parts are fused together incorrectly.
-- Use the cube and dot (origin and ground) to verify alignment.
+3. Use the dot and top plane (origin and ground) to verify alignment.
-- Make sure tubes line up properly with the module placements.
+4. Make sure tubes line up properly with the module placements.

 <figure>
   <img src="/img/learning-course/stage1a/exercise4-dt-frame.webp" style="width:90%">